What are slipcasting molds, and what is the purpose of each mold?

 How long do RAM press molds last?

 Due to the difference in material and application RAM molds are much hardier that ceramic plaster molds.
-A RAM mold can typically press 500 units before it needs to be replaced, but like slipcasting molds, the life of these molds are dependent on the level of detail present in the mold.
+A RAM mold typically lasts for 500 castings, but like slipcasting molds, the life of these molds are dependent on the level of detail present in the mold.

 What are glass slump molds?

 Glass slump molds are ceramic molds that are heated in a kiln with glass and voila, you get a glass product at the end!
 We make our slump molds from an earthenware clay that can withstand temperatures up to 1800 Fahrenheit.